corung/Coursera/README.md

 # Coursera
-Used during "IBM tools for Data Science" course
+Used in "IBM tools for Data Science" course
 ## List of Content